Adroiti/docs-for-code-review-tools/TSLint/import-blacklist.md

 Disallows importing the specified modules directly via `import` and `require`.
 Instead only sub modules may be imported from that module.

 Rationale: Some libraries allow importing their submodules instead of the entire module.
-This is good practise as it avoids loading unused modules.
+This is good practice as it avoids loading unused modules.

 ## Further Reading